Hello, my dear colleagues!

 7. Eligibility to contract with Edmodo to fill training opportunities in your regionInformation from the Edmodo help center

-I also connected with over 160 colleagues in less than a month, and after learning to use hashtags, I started posting engaging posts and articles on Edmodo, with an amazing response from other educators.
-The certification is probably one of the most valuable EdTech certifications because we wiil get official stars as Edmodo ambassadors on our profiles and we are supported by Edmodo so we can organize accredited PD.
+I also connected with over 160 colleagues in less than a month.
+After learning to use hashtags, I started posting engaging posts and articles on Edmodo, with an amazing response from other educators.
+The certification is probably one of the most valuable EdTech certifications because we will get official stars as Edmodo ambassadors on our profiles.
+In addition, Edmodo supports us in organizing accredited PD.

 What do you think of the tasks in the Edmodo certified trainer program?
-Have you ever participated in a training connected to a specific LMS or educational app?
-Write in the comments, I would love to hear your opinion!
+Have you ever participated in training connected to a specific LMS or educational app?
+Write in the comments or via the contact page.
+I would love to hear your opinion!